 Then, in Chapter 272, he demonstrates why he is called "Invincible".
-He's been truly and utterly defeated, learned that both he and the one person he must protect are only puppets, become truly terrified for what could be the first second note don't tell me you guys forgot that the first time he got so scared was when The Life Maker appeared. time in his life, and lost all of his limbs.
+He's been truly and utterly defeated, learned that both he and the one person he must protect are only puppets, and become truly terrified for the second note don't tell me you guys forgot that the first time he got so scared was when The Life Maker appeared. time in his life, and lost all of his limbs.
 His response:

 Negi's father, crowned "The Thousand Master" and generally agreed by everyone to be the single most powerful man on the face of the earth gets a chance to prove it in chapter 233.
 Going up against a boss who managed to one-hit K.O. his entire party including Nagi himself, he takes it out with what can only be described as a Shoryuken!

 Unfortunately in Chapter 266, according to Godel, that didn't take out the Life Maker.
 And for that, the Life Maker actually did a Beam Spam on Nagi.
 So what does Nagi do?
 FACE ALL OF IT AND TURN HIS OWN STAFF INTO A SPEAR!